Abacoa Greenway, Jupiter

 After your walk, have lunch at one of the sports grills or sidewalk cafes at Abacoa Town Center.

 Starting in June, it is too hot to walk in the Greenway and there are snakes.
 This lasts until October.
 You can still walk on the sidewalk if you catch a time that's early in the morning but not too early (mosquitoes are out at sunrise and sunset, and the bites are huge and super itchy)- summer ain't fun in Florida.
-Also if you have open-toed shoes, keep your eyes open for red ants because their bite can stay for weeks and get infected if it opens.
+Also if you have open-toed shoes, keep your eyes open for red ants because their bite can stay for weeks.

 After your walk, head over to Starbucks at the Sea Plum Plaza, where you can sit outside with a lovely view of the Caribbean architecture and royal palms.